Executive summary

 According to a global maritime market analysis, conducted by Spherical Insights & Consulting, the global maritime market is projected to grow from USD 2.36 trillion back in 2023 to USD 2.75 trillion by 2033.
 That's an average annual growth of 5.55% (CAGR) in the time span of precisely a decade.

-However, this growth is not evenly distributed.
+However, this growth will not be evenly distributed.
 Growth will flow to organizations that can meet today's challenges best.
 Amongst these challenges are improving operational efficiency and service reliability, increasing transparency on sustainability efforts while ensuring continuous profitability.
-Digital transformation is the primary mechanism that will decide whether organizations will lead or lag the industry both in the current and the next decade.

 Today's business reality, however, is obvious:

 - Customers increasingly demand visibility and sustainability, with major shippers now requiring real-time cargo tracking and proof of emissions reduction.
-In one word?
-Data.

 - Regulatory pressure is accelerating, as the International Maritime Organization's 2050 decarbonization targets are forcing fundamental operational changes.